-- Cooperating with and/or helping another Student to cheat such as instigating, encouraging, or abetting plagiarism or cheating and/or failing to report a known violation to the Office of Student Conduct.
+- Cooperating with and/or helping another Student to cheat such as instigating, encouraging, or abetting plagiarism or cheating and/or failing to report a known violation to the appropriate office.

 - Plagiarism is the offering of the words, ideas, computer data programs, or graphics of others as one's own in any academic exercise.
 Examples of plagiarism include (but are not limited to):